ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

   type: uint
 }
 ~~~
-{: #zigmap1 title="Zigbee Protocol Mapping for properties and actions"}
+{: #zigmap1 title="CDDL definition for Zigbee Protocol Mapping for properties and actions"}

 Where: